 Activities and Things to Do and See

 The Little Penguin Observation Centre.
-September through March, you can watch the world's smallest penguins swim back to shore in formations called rafts.
+From September through to March, you can watch the world's smallest penguins swim back to shore in formations called rafts.
 These tiny blue penguins make beachside homes and you can watch silently from a nearby boardwalk.

 Burnie Regional Museum (previously known as Pioneer Village Museum), Tasmania, Australia

 Burnie Regional Museum.
-This historic museum is nestled right into the industrial area of town where you can walk a replica of Federation Street from generations past.
+This historic museum is nestled into the industrial area of town where you can walk a replica of Federation Street from generations past.

 Maker's Workshop.
 Burnie has reinvented itself as a maker's enclave.
 You can watch makers ply their craft or choose to get hands-on.
 Learn how to paint, draw, sculpt, make paper, create textiles, blow glass and more.